Brian Pomper: Career

 Early in his career, Pomper served as a law clerk for Sidney R. Thomas and, from 1997 to 2003, at Skadden, Arps, Slate, Meagher & Flom.

-From 2003 to 2006, he then served as a staff member of the U.S. Senate's Finance Committee and in 2005 was nominated by Max Baucus to serve as Chief International Trade Councel.
+From 2003 to 2006, he then served as a staff member of the U.S. Senate's Finance Committee and in 2005 was nominated by Max Baucus to serve as Chief International Trade Counsel.
 He also served as Staff Director for Baucus.

 In 2006, Pomper then founded Parven Pomper Strategies (PPS), a Democratic lobbying firm, together with Scott Parven.
 The firm was subsequently acquired by Akin Gump Strauss Hauer & Feld in 2010 and Pomper and his team joined the new firm.
 Among other clients, Pomper has lobbied for Chevron since 2006.
 Since 2017, Pomper co-heads the firm's public law and policy practice.

 Pomper is considered an expert on international trade issues and is frequently cited in different news outlets as well as speaking at various events.
 He has also published different pieces in the Wall Street Journal or on blogs like The Hill.

 Additional affiliations and memberships

 Pomper is a member of the Patent Bar and currently serves as adjunct professor at the George Washington University's Graduate School of Political Management.

-Since 2009, he also serves as Executive Director for the Innovation Alliance, "a coalition of research and development-based technology companies" and serves in the same position at Action for Trade, a network of "trade associations and businesses dedicated to shaping U.S. trade policy".
+Since 2009, he also serves as executive director for the Innovation Alliance, "a coalition of research and development-based technology companies" and serves in the same position at Action for Trade, a network of "trade associations and businesses dedicated to shaping U.S. trade policy".